octaviuspvn/GPTerminal/README.md

 # GPTerminal
 An intelligent terminal that let you to use your operating system like talking to your best friend.

+# LATEST VERSION: 4.0.0
+## ABSTRACT:
+- MORE CHEAPER, 5 TIMES MORE CHEAPER THAN BEFORE (DUE TO TOKEN OPTIMIZATION PROMPT AND RESPONSE).
+- MORE FASTER, DUE TO LESS DATA IN HTTP REQUEST.

 ## Examples:

 - CLI Prompt: